 The Student Life Offices are the focal point of all departments and programs within the Division of Student Development.
-Here students will find the offices for the Vice President for Student Development, Associate Dean of Students, Residence Life, Student Activities, Student Leadership, and Athletics.
+Here students will find the offices for the Dean of Students, Campus Ministries, Residence Life, Student Activities, Student Leadership, and Student Government.